zanuka/leaderport-core-ui/docs/backend-setup.md

 6. Note the connection details:
    - Once your instance is set up, note down the external IP address

-7. Deploy the Valkran backend:
+7. Deploy the LeaderPort backend:
-   - Clone the Valkran backend repository
+   - Clone the LeaderPort backend repository
    - Update the configuration file with your Valkey instance's IP address and port
    - Deploy your backend to Google Cloud (e.g., using Google Kubernetes Engine or Cloud Run)